 In comparison, a number of other systematic reviews have assessed bone health at other bone sites using various imaging tools, and this review complements those data.
+Our results are complementary, and support the findings of those studies.
+Specifically, weight bearing sporting activity, and particularly high impact weight bearing activity, appears beneficial while swimming does not enhance bone mineral accrual.
 Previous studies compared differing age ranges or assessed bone outcomes in relation to pubertal status, while some reviews have been undertaken in groups of young people participating in exercise regimes or individual sports such as swimming, soccer, gymnastics, ballet which may be at a combination of recreation or elite or competitive level.
 For example, in a systematic review undertaken by Nikander et al in 2010, the authors found, using various imaging techniques, such as DXA, pQCT, MRI (Magnetic Resonance Imaging) and HSA (Hip Structural Analysis), that in children, an exercise regime lasting more than six months enhanced bone strength at loaded sites but this effect was not seen in adults (7).
 Gomez-Bruton et al suggests that swimmers may not be reaching PBM potential: Gomez-Bruton et al’s systematic review in 2016 found higher DXA-derived BMD values in young Causasian children and adolescents engaged in osteogenic sports relative to swimmers and controls (33).
 Gomez-Bruton et al’s recent systematic review in 2018 focused on young adult swimmers aged 18 to 30 and found that in these young adults, limited osteogenic effects of swimming during adolescence persisted through early adulthood (34).
 The systematic review by Lozano-Berges et al in 2018 also used various imaging tools and found children aged 6 to 18 playing soccer had positive bone mass outcomes compared to the controls (35).
 Burt et al in 2013 systematically reviewed participation in gymnastics during the pre-pubertal growth period and found there was skeletal health benefits mostly for the upper body regions (36).
 Similarly, a systematic review by Wewege & Ward in 2018 in pre-professional female ballet dancers found site-specific osteogenic effects compared to the controls (37).
 A systematic review by Krahenbuhl et al in 2018 addressed the effects of weight bearing sports such as soccer and gymnastics on bone geometry in children and adolescents, and found that the benefit was dependent on the frequency and intensity of the PA measured (38).
 The systematic review by Koedijk et al in 2017 assessed bone health in children up to the age of 24 and measured PA subjectively through questionnaires or objectively using an accelerometer, with a focus on sedentary behaviour rather than a specific HRSA (39).
 Three of the studies identified by Koedijk et al’s review that were of higher quality indicated that there was no association between sedentary behaviour and total body bone outcomes as measured by DXA; although twelve of the studies included in the same review assessed the lower peripheral bone outcomes with DXA or QUS found a negative association with sedentary behaviours (39).